DavesCodeMusings/CloudPi/README.md

 Build it yourself, quickly and easily, using [Ansible](https://www.ansible.com/) automation for sytem configuration and [Docker Compose](https://docs.docker.com/compose/) for application deployment.

 The project documentation is here: [https://davescodemusings.github.io/CloudPi/](https://davescodemusings.github.io/CloudPi/)

-___

-_If you don't have the latest and greatest OS, [the wiki](https://github.com/DavesCodeMusings/CloudPi/wiki) still has the previous version using Pi OS 10 (Buster).
-This older version of the CloudPi project is no longer maintained nor does it have all the features of the latest version._